In the UK, trade secrets are protected by:

 Trade secrets can also be enforced through equity and contractual bases.

-It is possible for trade secrets to co-exist with other rights, eg, trade secrets in pre-clinical data which accompanies an unpublished patent application for a new chemical entity.
+It is possible for trade secrets to co-exist with other rights; eg, trade secrets in pre-clinical data that accompanies an unpublished patent application for a new chemical entity.

-Alternatively, it is possible to have a trade secret in relation to an algorithm which co-exists with copyright rights.
+Alternatively, it is possible to have a trade secret in relation to an algorithm that co-exists with copyright rights.

-However, a trade secret requires maintaining information as confidential which is antithetical to most (but not all) other IP rights which require disclosure as a condition of the right.
+However, a trade secret requires maintaining information as confidential that is antithetical to most (but not all) other IP rights that require disclosure as a condition of the right.

 Trade secrets misappropriation can also potentially be litigated through the tort of inducing or procuring a breach of contract, the tort of unlawful interference, breaches of fiduciary duty (eg, where the misappropriation is by an employee) or breach of contract (where there is an NDA in place).